jtoy/replicantlife/README.md

 * logs, should hold it open, and output to a file
 * importance calculated based off recent memories
 * nearby moving vs far away destinations
+* make all cognitive modules flags work on a user basis
+* normalize flag names
+* see a stranger